ssithimo/sneaker-drop-campaign/notebooks/README.md

 | 500,000              | $90,000           |

-- These projections represent potential upside if B's revenue advantage proves consistent across future campaigns — not a guaranteed outcome from this single test
+- These projections represent potential upside if B's revenue advantage proves consistent across future campaigns, which is not a guaranteed outcome from this single test

 ## 📝 Conclusion
 Email B is the recommended subject line for future sneaker drop campaigns based on its statistically significant open rate advantage (p < 0.001).
-A higher open rate means more recipients entering the funnel on every send — a compounding benefit across a full campaign calendar.
+A higher open rate means more recipients entering the funnel on every send, which is a compounding benefit across a full campaign calendar.

 However, three important caveats apply: